dojo/docs/dojox/grid/EnhancedGrid/plugins/Selector.rst

 Introduction
 ============

 Selector is a plugin for dojox.grid.EnhancedGrid.
-It supports various ways for extended selection.
+It supports extended selection for columns, rows, and cells.

 .. code-example::
   :toolbar: themes, versions, dir
-  :version: local
   :width: 650
-  :height: 600
+  :height: 700

   .. javascript::